A proposal is a written offer to solve a technical problem

 Transitions

-Linking the parts of a discussion together so as to
+Linking the parts of a discussion together so as to produce

-to follow our discussion intelligently and appreciatively.
+our discussion intelligently and appreciatively.
+The job

-is critically important to bridge the gaps between segments
+to bridge the gaps between segments of a discussion with

-of a discussion with words, phrases, sentences, even
+words, phrases, sentences, even paragraphs, which will

-relationship between facts and ideas.
+and ideas.

 Illustrations